kine/navertical_tasks/README.md

 ## Changelog

+### 0.0.179

+- Run Codeunit 2 when new company created during RuntestsTask (preventing side effects of some apps initing data on first connection)

 ### 0.0.168

 - CreateBCAppNuspec v 3 added which uses artifact to get app info - no need to create container